Skip to main content

 Per-Developer Setup

-The CLI opens a browser to authenticate, asks them to pick (or create) the workspace, and writes IDE configs for whichever of Cursor, Claude Code, and Codex it detects.
+init detects the already-bound workspace and skips straight to writing IDE configs for whichever of Cursor, Claude Code, and Codex it finds installed.
 After that:

 • IDE-specific tweaks: Cursor · Claude Code · Codex

-• Run enagrams status to verify they’re connected.
+• enagrams status to verify the session is live.

-• Optionally run enagrams watch in a spare terminal for auto-sync of approved changes.
+• enagrams watch in a spare terminal for a live team dashboard.

-Each developer gets their own API key automatically — it’s stored in ~/.config/enagrams/config.json, not in the repo.
+Each developer gets their own API key automatically, stored in ~/.config/enagrams/config.json (global, like gh or vercel) — never in the repo.

 Never share API keys.
 Each developer needs their own — it’s how Enagrams tracks which human is behind each agent session.